reshinto/Basic_technologies_revision/react/reactJS.md

 }
 ```
 #### using ```useRef```
-- allows you to create a mutable object that keeps the same reference between renders
+- allows you to create a mutable plain javascript object that keeps the same reference between renders
 - can be used when there is a value that changes similar to setState
   - however, it does not trigger a re-render if the value changes
 - common use is to grab native HTML elements from the DOM